Robust Incentive Stackelberg Mean Field Stochastic Linear-Quadratic Differential Game with Model Uncertainty: The auxiliary limiting problem for followers

 \section{The auxiliary limiting problem for followers}

-Suppose the leader knows the control actions of $N$ followers and designs its incentive form as follows.
+For a finite number of followers, the leader can accurately obtain the team-optimal strategy, then design differentiated incentive form as follows.
 For $1\leq i\leq N$,

 where $(u_{01}^*(\cdot),\cdots,u_{0N}^*(\cdot),u_{11}^*(\cdot),\cdots,u_{1N}^*(\cdot))$ represents the leader's team-optimal solution, and $L(\cdot)$ is (unknown) deterministic matrix-valued function of proper dimension, which is called {\it the leader's incentive matrix}.
 Since the system is symmetric, the leader's incentive matrix for each follower is the same.
-If the population size $N$ is sufficiently large, it is impossible for the leader to impose different incentives individually based on the situation of each follower.
-Therefore, we set the approximation incentive form of the leader at this time as follows:
+If the population size $N$ is sufficiently large, the influence of an individual follower's behavior on the whole system tends to zero, and it is difficult to accurately obtain all the information of each follower.
+Therefore, the leader cannot derive the optimal strategy of the i-th follower $u_{1i}^*(x_0,x_i,x^{(N)})$ and the optimal control $u_{0i}^*(x_0,x_i,x^{(N)})$ that it should impose on the i-th follower.
+At this point, the leader tends to focus on the aggregate behavior of the followers (the empirical distribution of the followers' states and controls) and designs a macroscopic incentive strategy (such as benchmark interest rates, taxes, subsidies, etc.) by deriving an overall team-optimal strategy.
+Therefore, we set the approximation incentive form of the leader for a single representative follower as follows: where